ianrae/twixt/README.md

 	  }

-Field names should match the corresponding model fields (although there are ways around this - <a href="#see user-content-custom-data-copying">Custom Data Copying</a>).
+Field names should match the corresponding model fields (although there are ways around this - <a href="#user-content-custom-data-copying">Custom Data Copying</a>).

 ###Rendering a Form view